konvajs/site/source/docs/clipping/Clipping_Function.md

-title: HTML5 Canvas Clipping Functions Tutorial
+title: Clipping Functions Tutorial
 ---

+## How to clip nodes in the layer?

 To draw things inside of complex clipping regions with Konva, we can set the `clipFunc` property of a group, a layer.